Divine Cyborgs – an updated explanation

 - A limited edition of Silk Screen Printed drawings.

-- A small sized interactive ceramic sculpture in a heavily industrial neighbourhood in Barcelona
+- A small sized electronic ceramic sculpture in a heavily industrial neighbourhood in Barcelona

-In early 2020 I will be 2 months in residency in Taiwan, to dive deeper into the Taiwanese culture, philosophy and religious beliefs, of indigenous and non indigenous habitats.
+In 2020 I have been 8 months in residency in Taiwan, to dive deeper into the Taiwanese culture, philosophy and religious beliefs, of indigenous and non indigenous habitats.
+Here I developed a Live Cinema Performance, featuring the Baghua Goddess and a variety of cyborgs, guardians and other beings.